silvia0308/Visualization-21/README.md

 ## Generate Data

-- Before visualization, you need to generate txt files of SPH and cosmic web.<br/>
+- Generate txt files of SPH and cosmic web<br/>
 Run ```generate_data/src/main_sph.cpp```, follow the instructions to input cosmology path.<br/>
 Run ```generate_data/src/main_cosmicweb.cpp```, follow the instructions to input cosmology path.<br/>
 The generated files are saved in the build folder.